Terry Fenwick

-Terence William Fenwick (born 17 November 1959) is an English football manager and former player who played either as a centre-back or a full-back.
+Terence William Fenwick (born 17 November 1959) is an English former football manager and player who played either as a centre-back or a full-back.

-During his playing career, he made a total of 455 appearances in the Football League for Crystal Palace, Queens Park Rangers, Tottenham Hotspur, Leicester City and Swindon Town.
+During his playing career, he made a total of 455 appearances in the English Football League for Crystal Palace, Queens Park Rangers, Tottenham Hotspur, Leicester City and Swindon Town.
 Fenwick made twenty appearances for the England national football team from 1984 to 1988, and represented the country at the 1986 FIFA World Cup.

-Fenwick began his managerial career in the mid-1990s with Portsmouth, from 1995 to 1998.
+Fenwick began his managerial career in the mid-1990s with Portsmouth F.C.
+From 1995 to 1998.
 He later had executive and managerial stints at Southall, Ashford Town and Northampton Town.
-Since the early 2000s, Fenwick has primarily managed in Trinidad and Tobago, where he has been in charge of San Juan Jabloteh (on three occasions), Central and the national team.
+Since the early 2000s, Fenwick is primarily managing Trinidad and Tobago, where he has been in charge of San Juan Jabloteh (on three occasions), Central and the Trinidad and Tobago national team.